RobAndorville/ADVL_Project_Network_1/README.md

 - - -

-The Andorville™ Application Network Software uses the Microsoft® Windows® Communication Foundation (WCF) to allow Andorville™ applications to exchange information and interact to perform higher level functions.
+The Andorville™ Application Network Software is used to create a hierarchy of projects to form a data model.
+The activity of the project host applications is coordinated to perform processing and analysis on the data model.

-The Application Network software is written in Visual Basic 2015.
+A Share Analysis Application Network (AppNet) is being developed as an AppNet example using data that is readily available on the Internet.

-The program uses the Andorville™ Utilities class library.
+The Share Analysis AppNet data model contains projects for the Shares, Database Tools, Import, Chart and Document Library applications.
+Each project can have one or more child projects that provide support data and processes.
+At the top level of analysis, share trade recommendations are provided.